dakountche/mvd/README.md

 ### 6.1 Get the catalog

-to get the dataspace catalog across all participants, execute `ControlPlane Management/Get Cached Catalog`.
+To get the dataspace catalog across all participants, execute `ControlPlane Management/Get Cached Catalog`.
 Note that it takes a few seconds for the consumer connector to collect all entries.
 Watch out for a dataset entry named `asset-1` similar to this: